 - Don’t assume that you’re naturally kind to yourself; really listen to the quality of the self-talk you identify with, using curiosity, kindness, and beginner’s mind – as if you never really heard your self-talk before.

 - Cultivate greater awareness, appreciation, gratitude, care, and compassion for your body, for all of the stress, strain, and negative judgements you impose on it.
-Try relating to your body with similar compassion as if it was a favourite child or pet you care about.
+Try relating to your body with the same compassion you would show a favourite child or pet.

-- Bring moments of peace and calm into your day by pausing between activities and bringing your attention and awareness to your body and breath.
+- Bring moments of peace and calm into your day by pausing between activities and focusing your attention on your body and breath.

 Suggested weekly practice